jcuencagento/donkey-code/README.md

 🧠 Inspired by [MonkeyType](https://monkeytype.com/).

-🔐 Interactive, store your progress with GitHub!
+🔐 Interactive, store your progress with GitHub.

+🏆 Check leaderboard and climb positions.

+🐍 Practice with coding languages as Python or JavaScript as well as normal languages as English or Spanish

 <br />